Why am I always so critical? How to overcome a judgemental mindset

 what is downward social comparison

-Recognising your own prejudice
+Recognising your critical voice

-Iโ€™d never been aware of it before but it soon became clear that I did it all the time.
-But it didnโ€™t chime at all with my self-image.
+It didnโ€™t chime with my self-image.
 I saw myself as an optimistic and upbeat person โ€“ so what was going on?

 I asked both my daughters if they thought I was overcritical โ€“ and their honesty shocked me.
 They said I was kind about family and people I knew, but always horrible about strangers. โ€˜You should work on it,โ€™ said my youngest, and I knew she was right.
-I did some research online and discovered the concept of โ€˜downward social comparisonโ€™.
+I did some research and discovered the concept of โ€˜downward social comparisonโ€™.

 What is downward social comparison?